Egypt seeks tourism boost after Ahmadinejad visit

 Egypt’s tourism sector has suffered since a popular uprising toppled president Hosni Mubarak in 2011.
 Waves of riots and instability have driven many tourists away.

-Tourism used to account for more than a tenth of Egypt’s gross domestic product (GDP) before the uprising.
+Tourism used to account for more than a tenth of Egypt’s gross domestic product before the uprising.
 In 2010, around 14.7 million visitors came to Egypt, generating around $12.5 billion, but this slumped to 9.8 million people in 2011, bringing in $8.8 billion.
-(Reporting by Asma Alsharif; editing by David Stamp)